tarbell-project/tarbell/tarbell/docs/tutorial.rst

   {% extends "_base.html" %}

 The ``_base.html`` file is where all of the CSS, JavaScript and other goodies live.
-By "extending" ``_base.html``, index.html has access to all of the things that live in the blueprint.
+By "extending" ``_base.html``, index.html has access to all of the things that live in the base.
 You can `read more about how template inheritance works here. <http://jinja.pocoo.org/docs/templates/#template-inheritance>`_

 .. note::